(Santa Cruz Island)

 Some activities may be subject to additional costs - please ask for details.

+Today you will make a visit to North Seymour Island for a yacht excursion.
 A stroll on flat terrain allows the observation of Palo Santo trees and colonies of blue-footed boobies, swallow-tailed gulls and magnificent frigate birds.
-Towards the other side of the island, the ocean crashes against the rocks and sea lions surf in the waves.
+Towards the other side of the island, the ocean crashes against the rocks and sea lions surf the waves.

 Laura Iyer ,

 "We just returned last night from our Patagonia adventure and we had the time of our lives!
 Everything turned out perfectly.
 Guides were fun, on time and informative.
 The excursions were great for an active family and, of course, amazing.
 I thought after the glacier trek it can't get any better - but it kept surprising me and amazing me.
 My personal favorite was the horseback riding.
 I thought afterwards after everything we have seen the bike tour would have to be a let down - NOPE - it also was so exciting and our guide was a hoot!
 Meals were amazing and after so many active excursions no guilt in pigging out.
 I am so happy we took a little risk and went out of the way with our vacation this year.
 We will have this with us for a life time.

 Catherine Dudley ,

 January 10, 2014

 "GREAT trip!
 We were very pleased with every aspect that Brandi set up for us including the tour of Quito and environs.
 Our guide spoke excellent English, the driver was courteous and we felt safe and well-informed throughout the day.
 We're still going through the 500+ photos that I took and the 1700+ photos that my son took.
 Galapagos was a fabulous trip and the Eclipse was a terrific way to navigate the islands.